tess-snyk/snyk-azure-workshop/README.md

 **Step 1 Scanning for Open Source Dependencies in the CLI**

-In your terminal, change directory local code repository that you cloned in Lab 1, Step 3.
+In your terminal, change directory to the local code repository that you cloned in Lab 1, Step 3, **snyk-azure-project**.

 First, scan the proprietary code in your local repository.